gausec/AppliedGenomicsAnalysis/README.md

   10) *DNA methylation analysis*
   11) *multi-omics analyses*

-*Your command of these topics will be essential towards satisfactory performance in the remainder of the course"*
 ---

 ### Repo contents:
 - **Presentation**: A PDF file containing presentation slides about operations on genomic intervals in R created by Carol Gause